 FTC Slams 10 Acai Affiliate Marketers With A Claim

-The FTC has filed complaints in US District Court against ten affiliate marketers for allegedly using deceptive marketing practices to advertise the effects of acai berry products for rapid weight loss.
-The FTC has sought – and in some cases succeeded – to freeze the assets of the affiliate marketers who have been named as defendants in the series of lawsuits.
+The FTC filed complaints, in a U.S. district court, against ten affiliate marketers, for allegedly using deceptive marketing practices to advertise the effects of acai berry products for rapid weight loss.
+The FTC sought to freeze the assets of the accused.

 “False and Unsubstantiated Claims” At The Root Of Acai Weight Loss Claims

-In each of the complaints, the FTC alleges that the defendants made false and unsubstantiated claims, and misrepresented the effects of acai berry weight loss products by using fake news sites and trumped up claims of success to induce the consumer to participate in a free trial of the products or to purchase the products outright.
+In each of the complaints, the FTC alleges that the defendants made false and unsubstantiated claims.
+The commission also said they misrepresented the effects of acai berry weight loss products via fake news sites and trumped up success claims to induce consumers.

-If you operate an affiliate marketing company, make sure you fully understand the features and benefits of the product you are selling on the Internet.
-It goes without saying that making false and unsubstantiated claims will get you in trouble with the FTC.
-The FTC has made it clear that the Commission will file “a complaint when it has ‘reason to believe’ that the law has been or is being violated, and it appears to the Commission that a proceeding is in the public interest.”
+If you operate an affiliate marketing company, make sure you fully understand the features and benefits of the product you’re selling, because making false and unsubstantiated claims will get you in trouble with the FTC.
+The Commission has made it clear that it will file “a complaint when it has ‘reason to believe’ that the law has been or is being violated, and it appears to the Commission that a proceeding is in the public interest.”

-Translation: If the FTC finds out your affiliate marketing company has been gorging itself on the spoils made as a result of deceptive marketing practices, they will seek to disgorge your company of its ill-gotten gain.
+Translation: If the FTC catches an affiliate marketing company gorging itself on the spoils deceptive marketing practices, it’ll seek to disgorge said company of its ill-gotten gains.